 - Minor change in sensation in the treated areas

 In exceptional cases, a patient may suffer from asymmetry or irregular skin contours.
 This may be corrected with a revision brow lift surgery.
-Board certified ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for brow lift and forehead lift surgery.
+Board certified ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for brow lift and forehead lift surgery.